bartoszbartosik/neural-network/README.md

 - $\frac{\partial C}{\partial w^{l}}$: cost function gradient with respect to the netowork's weights

 Above equations are used in the Stochastic Gradient Descent, where weights and biases are updated.
-But before we'll go to deep, let's check out how does this neural network deal with different problems.
+But before we'll go too deep, let's check out how does this neural network deal with different problems.

 ## Testing
 ### Logic test